jlieow/sandbox_workbricks/terraform/aws_sandbox/databricks_workspace/provisioning_aws_databricks_workspace/docs/readme.md

 ### Unable to view page

-Only the service principal has access to the workspace.
+Only the entity used to create the workspace has access to the workspace.

 In order to grant yourself access, first add a Unity Catalog by navigating to `Workspaces > [Workspace] > Configuration > Update Workspace`.
 Ensure you select a metastore that is in the same region.